emqxarchive/emqx-docs-en/source/guide.rst

 The bridge of EMQ X has a message caching mechanism.
 The caching mechanism is applicable to both RPC bridging and MQTT bridging.
 When the bridge is disconnected (such as when the network connection is unstable), the messages with a topic specified in ``forwards`` can be cached to the local message queue.
 Until the bridge is restored, these messages are re-forwarded to the remote node.
 The configuration of the cache queue is as follows::

     ## emqx_bridge internal number of messages used for batch
-    bridge.emqx2.queue.batch_count_limit = 32
+    bridge.mqtt.aws.queue.batch_count_limit = 32

     ##  emqx_bridge internal number of message bytes used for batch
-    bridge.emqx2.queue.batch_bytes_limit = 1000MB
+    bridge.mqtt.aws.queue.batch_bytes_limit = 1000MB

     ## The path for placing replayq queue.
 If the item is not specified in the configuration, then replayq will run in `mem-only` mode and messages will not be cached on disk.
-    bridge.emqx2.queue.replayq_dir = data/emqx_emqx2_bridge/
+    bridge.mqtt.aws.queue.replayq_dir = data/emqx_emqx2_bridge/

     ## Replayq data segment size
-    bridge.emqx2.queue.replayq_seg_bytes = 10MB
+    bridge.mqtt.aws.queue.replayq_seg_bytes = 10MB

-``Bridge.emqx2.queue.replayq_dir`` is a configuration parameter for specifying the path of the bridge storage queue.
+``bridge.emqx2.queue.replayq_dir`` is a configuration parameter for specifying the path of the bridge storage queue.

-``bridge.emqx2.queue.replayq_seg_bytes`` is used to specify the size of the largest single file of the message queue that is cached on disk.
+``bridge.mqtt.aws.queue.replayq_seg_bytes`` is used to specify the size of the largest single file of the message queue that is cached on disk.
 If the message queue size exceeds the specified value, a new file is created to store the message queue.

 CLI for EMQ X Bridge